raminvafadary/Reddit-classification-Energy-vs-Renewable-Energy-/README.md

 ## Problem Statement

-The Renewable energy usage is increasing with a very high pace.There are numerous forums that talk about the Renewable enrgy. one of the places the people talk about Renewable Energy is Reddit. but there are both Renewable Energy and None-Renewable Energy subreddits.My goal is to use natural language processing and supervised learning to predict whether an article is from r/renewable  or from r/energy by the title and comments.
+The Renewable energy usage is increasing with a very high pace.There are numerous forums that talk about the Renewable enrgies. one of the places the people talk about Renewable Energies is Reddit. but there are both Renewable Energy and None-Renewable Energy subreddits.My goal is to use natural language processing and supervised learning to predict whether an article is from r/renewable  or from r/energy looking at the title and comments.

 ## Project Description